Cacao brings health and happiness

 Rich in minerals

 Magnesium plays a vital role in our energy production and is found to reduce diabetes.
+No other source of food contains as much magnesium as cacao.
 It supports our heart, relaxes our muscles and stimulates brain function.
-Magnesium is a primary alkaline mineral for detoxification and no other source of food contains as much as cacao.
-Other important minerals are iron, potassium, zinc, copper, calcium, selenium and manganese.
+Magnesium is a primary alkaline mineral for detoxification.
+Other important minerals are iron, potassium, zinc, copper, calcium, selenium, phosphorus and manganese.
 Cacao also contains sulfur which helps to transport nutrients into and out of cells.
 It supports the insulin function and glucose metabolism, tissue repair, immune system, build and rebuild collagen and keratin (hair, nails and skin).

 Positive effect on mood, focus and creativity